bufferhead-code/nightowl/README.md

 </script>
 ```

-## configuration Options
+## Configuration Options

 ### defaultMode

 -   **Type:** `'light' | 'dark'`
 -   **Default:** `'light'`

-Sets the default mode for users that have not set a preference yet and do not have a system preference for dark mode
+Sets the default mode for users that have not set a preference yet and do not have a system preference for dark mode.

 ### toggleButtonMode

 -   **Type:** `'currentState' | 'newState'`
 -   **Default:** `'currentState'`

-Configures what state of the toggle button should be shown to the user
+Configures what state of the toggle button should be shown to the user.

--   `currentState` - Shows the state that is currently applied to the website
+-   `currentState` - Shows the state that is currently applied to the website.
--   `newState` - Shows the state that will be applied when the user clicks the button
+-   `newState` - Shows the state that will be applied when the user clicks the button.

 ## Credits